Cost Trade-offs of Reasoning and Non-Reasoning Large Language Models in Text-to-SQL: Related Work

 \subsection{Text-to-SQL with Large Language Models}

 Text-to-SQL research has evolved through three distinct phases.
-Early systems employed rule-based parsing and semantic grammars~\cite{zelle1996learning, popescu2003towards}, followed by neural sequence-to-sequence models that enabled end-to-end learning~\cite{zhong2017seq2sql}.
+Early systems employed rule-based parsing and semantic grammars~\cite{zelle1996learning}\cite{popescu2003towards}, followed by neural sequence-to-sequence models that enabled end-to-end learning~\cite{zhong2017seq2sql}.
 The current phase, driven by Large Language Models, has achieved unprecedented accuracy through in-context learning and sophisticated prompting strategies.

-LLM-based approaches fall into two categories: prompt engineering and fine-tuning.
+LLM-based approaches fall into two categories, namely prompt engineering and fine-tuning.
 Prompt engineering methods include DAIL-SQL~\cite{gao2024dailsql}, which optimizes question representation and example selection, and tailored prompting strategies that structure schema information for improved comprehension~\cite{tan-etal-2024-enhancing}.
 Decomposition approaches such as DIN-SQL~\cite{pourreza2024dinsql} break Text-to-SQL into sub-tasks (schema linking, query skeleton, refinement), while MAC-SQL~\cite{wang2024macsql} employs multi-agent collaboration.
 State-of-the-art systems including CHASE-SQL~\cite{pourreza2024chasesql} (73.0\% on BIRD) and XiYan-SQL~\cite{lei2024xiyan} (75.63\% on BIRD) combine multi-path reasoning with ensemble generation.
 Fine-tuning approaches such as CodeS~\cite{li2024codes} demonstrate that smaller, specialized models can approach proprietary model performance.
 Notably, all these methods optimize for correctness metrics.
 None explicitly consider the cloud execution cost of generated queries, leaving a gap between benchmark performance and production cost efficiency.